-Yes, early research indicated that dogs were unable to perceive color, but the popular idea that dogs see in black and white is nothing but a perpetuated myth.
-Dogs can see color, it is just that the color range they perceive is limited compared to humans.
+Yes, early research indicated that dogs were unable to perceive color.
+But the popular idea that dogs see in black and white is nothing but a perpetuated myth.
+Dogs can see color, it’s just that the color range they perceive is limited compared to humans.

 The human eye contains three types of cones, allowing us to see a broad spectrum of color.
-Dogs eyes have two types of cones, so their ability to perceive color is limited compared to humans.
+Dogs’ eyes have two types of cones, so their ability to perceive color is limited compared to humans.

-To put it in very basic terms, the canine color field consists mostly of yellows, blues and violets.
+To put it in very basic terms, the canine color field consists mostly of yellows, blues, and violets.
 “Human” reds, greens, and oranges are not distinguishable to dogs and appear somewhere on their yellow to blue spectrum.

 Can Dogs See In The Dark?

 Dogs’ eyes have many adaptations to make them able to see quite well in the dark.
-For example, dogs have larger pupils, which allows more light to pass through the eye.
+For example, dogs have larger pupils, which allow more light to pass through the eyes.

-And while dogs may have less cones in their eyes than humans, they have more light-sensitive cells, called rods.
+And while dogs may have fewer cones in their eyes than humans, they have more light-sensitive cells, called rods.
 The rods in dogs’ eyes work better in dimmer light than the cones that detect color.

-Dogs also have an advantage to seeing in the dark because of a part of the eye called the tapetum.
-This part of the eye is like a mirror in the back of the eye that reflects light, giving the retina another chance to register the light, and therefore the image, that has entered the eye.
+Dogs have an advantage to seeing in the dark because of a part of the eye called the tapetum.
+This part of the eye is like a mirror in the back of the eye that reflects light, giving the retina another chance to register the light — and therefore the image — that has entered the eye.